Driving Up Pikes Peak Highway in Colorado

 But the drive is not recommended for infants under the age of six months or anyone with a history of cardiac or respiratory problems.

 - Before you drive, check if your brakes are in good condition.

-- Fill up with your fuel tank before your trip.
+- Fill up your fuel tank before your trip.
 Have a minimum of a ½ tank of fuel.
-The Pikes Peak Highway trip go and back is only 39 miles, but you will use much gas.
-The closest gas station you will find in Manitou Springs.
+The Pikes Peak Highway trip to go and back is only 39 miles, but you will use a lot of gas.
+The closest gas station you will find is Manitou Springs.

 - Drive following the road traffic regulations.
 The speed limit is 25mph unless otherwise posted.
 Uphill traffic has the right-of-way at all times.

 - Stop only at designated stopping areas.
 Take your time on the stops, rest a little, take pictures and enjoy the views.
 It will help you get used to the altitude.